saucelabs/sauce-docs/docs/api-testing/vault.md

 ## Files

-In the **Drive** section of a project-specific **Vault**, you can upload files to use in your tests.

- The file size limit for an indivudal file is 16 MB.
+In the **Drive** section of a project-specific **Vault**, you can upload files to use in your tests.The file size limit for an indivudal file is 16 MB.
 The total limit for the **Company Vault** is 100 MB.
 This means if one project-specific **Vault** is using 100 MB of storage, other projects cannot upload addtional files.

 ### Uploading a file